caspgin/TerminalTextEditor/README.md

 - `Ctrl-S`: Save file
 - `Ctrl-Q`: Quit
-- `Ctrl-F`: Find in file
+- `Ctrl-F`: Find in the file

 ## Acknowledgements
 - Based on the [kilo editor tutorial](https://viewsourcecode.org/snaptoken/kilo/) by snaptoken.

+## Tools used
+- Language -> C
+- Neovim
+- WSL -> Ubuntu distro
+- <termios.h> library
+- GCC compiler

 ## Further Development

-Feature I would like to add and learn.
+Features I would like to add and learn.

 1. Support for more filetypes
 2. Wrapping